chrisi96fan/Prolific-Study-Fetcher/README.md

 This script is triggered via a scheduled task in Windows Task Scheduler:

-1. Create a new task named prolific.
+1. Create a new task named prolific

        Begin the task: On an event